$0 Brazil → Portugal D7/D8 Visa Guide — Quick-Start Checklist

 Many Brazilians retain assets in Brazil after moving to Portugal: bank accounts, investment funds (CDBs, Tesouro Direto, FIIs), property, and company shares.
 As a non-resident:

-• Investment funds: Redemptions trigger withholding in Brazil; Portugal then applies progressive tax minus the Brazilian credit.
+• Investment funds: Redemptions can trigger withholding in Brazil; Portugal may then tax the income according to its rules, with any available treaty relief.

 • Company shares: Dividends follow the treaty 15% cap.
 If you retain a controlling interest in an active Brazilian company, additional Brazilian anti-deferral rules may apply.